 Also, you’ll have better acceptance rates but in the end, you’ll convert less afterward.

-Then, for our second method, we led a more “classic” prospecting approach.
-In general, conversion rates are less interesting in this method.
+Then, for our second sales technique, it is a more “classic” approach to Btob prospecting.
+In general, conversion rates are less interesting with this method.

 We have developed a tool allowing for significantly saving time in leads BtoB acquisition on LinkedIn.
 It’s a safe and very handy automation tool, here’s the link if you’re interested: (your website’s URL)”.